-Thus again we see that in spite of the fact that lack of tense morphemes and precise temporal lexical items, the speakers of Pirahã are nevertheless able to come up with precise temporal understandings, modulo culture (see below).
-They must use their ability to infer from the context, the discourse, the words, expressions, gestures and so on what time frame is implicated in the meaning of individual utterances.
+Thus again we see that in spite of the fact that lack of tense morphemes and precise temporal lexical items, the speakers of Pirahã are nevertheless able to come up with precise temporal understandings, modulo culture (see below)18.
+To accomplish this, they must infer from the context, the discourse, the words, expressions, gestures and so on what time frame is implicated in the meaning of individual utterances.

 Peirce argued that all reasoning takes place via semiotics - using one sign to interpret another.
 For Peirce, however, signs, including entire propositions, need not be "expressed" linguistically.
-An interpretation can take words, gestures, immediate context, cultural values, and so on into account, not being exclusively bound by the linguistically expressed elements (see also Jaszczolt (2009, 2014), inter alia, for similar findings).
-We have seen that Piraha uses inferences from a variety of sources to come up with temporal interpretations, for example.
+An interpretaion can take words, gestures, immediate context, cultural values, and so on into account, not being exclusively bound by the linguistically expressed elements (see also Jaszczolt (2009, 2014), inter alia, for similar findings).19 We have seen that Piraha uses inferences from a variety of sources to come up with temporal interpretations, for example.
 This use of linguistic and non-linguistic signs to infer meanings for utterances is what I refer to as "semiotic inference" (which is one way to classify the work of Floyd (2016) and Rodríguez (2014; 2019), for example.)
+Semiotics is crucial here because linguistic forms and divisions (phonemics, semantics, morphosyntax, pragmatics, semantics and so on) are all subdivisions of semiotics.

-Yet another excellent example of the failure of naive compositionality in temporal interpretations comes from Wari' Intentional State Constructions (ISCs; Everett (2009b)).
+Yet another excellent example of the failure of naive compositionality in temporal interpretations is found in Wari' Intentional State Constructions (ISCs; Everett (2009b)).
 These are used to expressed a variety of concepts, including temporality.
 Consider, for example, the use of these constructions to express quotatives and future tense (Everett and Kern 1997 analyze these examples in the context of the wider Wari' grammar).
 The embedded sentence carries stress only on the last syllable of the sentence, i.e. the embedded sentence/predicate is stressed like a word; the embedded sentence is otherwise a non-idiomatic, fully productive sentence: